HajimeKawahara/exojax/documents/userguide/api.rst

 Quantum States Filtering (ExoMol/HITEMP)
 =============================================

-The only quantum state needed to calculate the cross section is the rotational quantity index.
+The only quantum state needed to calculate the cross section is the rotational number index.
 However, some databases also describe vibrational quantum numbers and electronic states.
-We can use this information for filtering.
+We can use this information to filter/mask.

-When we would like to filter the lines based on vibration states (v), we can mask the lines using Data Frame.
+If we want to filter the lines based on vibrational states (v) we can mask the lines with Data Frame.

-To do so, we do not activate mdb when initialization.
+To do this, we do not enable mdb during initialization.
-Also, we need to load the optional quantum states.
+We also need to load the optional quantum states.
-Here is an example for the initialization.
+Here is an example of the initialization.

 .. code:: ipython